The individual employment agreement must include:

 - a plain explanation of how to help resolve employment relationship problems including advice that personal grievances must be raised within 90 days

 - a statement that the employee will get (at least) time-and-a-half payment for working on a public holiday

 - for relevant employees, an employment protection provision to apply if the employer’s business is sold or transferred, or if the employee’s work is contracted out

 - any other matters agreed on, such as trial periods, probationary arrangements, or availability provisions

 - the nature of the employment if the employment is fixed-term.

-Some things (like rest and meal breaks, or 4 weeks’ annual holidays) do not need to be in the employment agreement but the employer must still provide them by law.
-If an employee and employer agree to better terms and conditions than minimum rights, these should be recorded in the employment agreement.
+Some things (like 4 weeks’ annual holidays) do not need to be in the employment agreement but the employer must still provide them by law.
+It is advisable to have the time of the breaks in the employment contract.
+If an employee and employer agree to better terms and conditions than minimum rights contained in the Act, these should be recorded in the employment agreement.